 A polyamorous philosophy makes this possible.
 You could prefer to be monogamous most of the time, but this philosophy allows you the flexibility to continue to love and keep your heart open even through transitions in relationships.
 With this mindset, you have the freedom to love your partner in it's truest sense - to love them when they are with you, and to love them when they are with others, either temporarily, eventually, sometimes, or consistently.
 No conditions to your love, no duality.
 There are conditions to what we can handle of course, what we'd prefer, and what we're okay with.
 But no longer is the condition for our love an on-off switch controlled solely by whether our partner is exclusive to us or not.
 Partners can mutually agree to much more finely tuned and personally-tailored arrangements.

 Polyamory also facilitates greater trust and transparency.
 There is no need to lie or cheat in this situation because more love does not threaten existing love.
-Because this is so important and hard to grasp, let me say it again: more love does not have to threaten existing love.
-Loving someone more does not mean you have to love someone else less.
+Because this is so important, let me say it again: loving someone more does not mean you have to love someone else less.
 It is tragic to me that we live in a system where this is accepted as normal.

 Polyamorous love allows us to create deeper bonds with our partners, and be completely honest.
 We do not have to hold back and share our secret thoughts only with our friends.
 With open and honest communication (and feeling the security that comes from this) hearing your partner say that they care about someone new does not have to feel threatening.
 It is natural, and indeed, we know it is natural because we experience this feeling too.
 It also is not threatening because in no way does this mean your partner wants to leave you or even spend less time with you.
 They may only want to date this new person during the times you wouldn't hang out anyways.
 You may have someone else in your life and this will give you more time to spend with them.
 You may have some personal goals that you are excited about working on, so having a little more time to devote to your passion may be fully welcomed.
 You never know.